serokell/ton-paychan/doc/Payment-channel.md

   , openState :: OpenState  --^ Details from the previous state , request :: CloseRequest  -- ^ Details of the request provided
   , timestamp :: Timestamp  -- ^ When the channel was requested to close
   }

-data DisputeState = MkDisputeState
-  { starter :: PublicKey  -- ^ Who started the dispute
-  , request :: DisputeRequest  -- ^ Details of the request provided
-  , timestamp :: Timestamp  -- ^ When the dispute was started
-  }
 ```